vippsas/vipps-developers/getting-started.md

 ---
-title: Getting started
+title: Get started
-sidebar_label: Getting started
+sidebar_label: Get started
 sidebar_position: 2
-description: Getting started
+description: Get started testing with Vipps.
 pagination_next: null
 pagination_prev: null
 ---

-# Getting started
+# Get started

 When the [_Merchant Agreement_ is approved and your product order is sent](./apply_for_services.md), you will receive an email with credentials for accessing the